simonlourson/gcp-terraform-fastapi/README.md

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeeCqWVTmCy-DyMhXuwkzNRmxCisjl8QakfR69jBqFS_Lc8pokZTajzhsyXHuHJYD-XXI_Dw6NtzpKsqDNM15LWXkDpw4N1t7TWGINyHhK1sqfTIdNb9SAXWUoPoJ195lszim_dZwmnkNFx_gvwvsKnJeY?key=QZKkidtLdG74wxg8ycs8D6EV)

-The deployment and destruction of the GCP infrastructure and API is automated thanks to a CI/CD workflow used by Github Action and using Terraform as the Infrastructure as Code (IaC) tool.
+The deployment and destruction of the GCP infrastructure and API is automated by a CI/CD workflow used by Github Action and using Terraform as the Infrastructure as Code (IaC) tool.
 The deployment workflow is defined in 2 jobs (Terraform Plan and Terraform Apply).
 They are separated to allow the output of the terraform plan command to be checked before terraform apply is executed (feature not implemented).